Between 1920 to 1933, the United States underwent what has come to be known as the Prohibition Era:

 A major consequence of the Prohibition Era was the rise in the criminal element who took it upon

-illegally produce, smuggle and sell their own alcoholic beverages.
-These people, or "Bootleggers"
+themselves to illegally produce, smuggle and sell their own alcoholic beverages.
+These people, or

-as they were dubbed, would distill homebrews, such as beer, wine, bathtub gin and moonshine, all
+"Bootleggers" as they were dubbed, would distill homebrews, such as beer, wine, bathtub gin and

 Al Capone, the criminal mob boss and co-founder of the Chicago Outfit, used Prohibition to help